-One implementation of the present disclosure may take the form of a surgical preparation tool for preparing a sacroiliac joint having a sacrum and an ilium for a surgical procedure.
+One implementation of the present disclosure may take This approach requires the creation of trans-sacroiliac bores 40 the form of a surgical preparation tool for preparing a sacroiliac joint having a sacrum and an ilium for a surgical procedure.
 In one embodiment, the tool may include a trial tool assembly and a cutting tool.